Solar & Net Metering

 After this, we’ll coordinate to your solar installer the proper interconnection of your solar PV installation to your load and to the Meralco system.
 Your solar installer shall then finalize the details of your solar PV interconnection.

 - Run an inspection and get final approval

 We will also inspect your facility and service entrance to ensure compliance to standards.
 Once approved, we’ll install your bi-directional and REC* meter and conduct the testing of the interconnection of your solar PV in our system.

 - Power up your installation

-Once we have replaced your existing meter with a bi-directional meter, tested your facility and commissioned it, you can finally use and enjoy the benefits of a solar installation in powering your home.
+Once we have replaced your existing meter with a bi-directional meter, installed a REC* meter and have successfully tested and commissioned your solar PV, you can now safely use and enjoy the benefits of your solar Net Metering installation in powering your home.